ramiel/router.js/README.md

 RouterJS is a simple and powerful javascript router.
 It's simple to use, versatile and ready to be coupled with your framework of choice.
 It can work in the browser or on native applications.

+🌟 Reasonable defaults.
+Just define your routes and go.
+🖱️ Smart listener.
+Don't define custom links, RouterJS is able to understand what click to handle!
+⚙️ Works everywhere: thought for the browser, it can also run on native apps or on your watch, drop in your engine.
+🐞 Type safe.
+RouterJS is written in Typescript and fully tested.
+🌍 Plain javascript.
+It can be used as is or with any library you prefer (React, Angular, Vue...)

 <!-- vscode-markdown-toc -->
 * 1. [Older versions and migration](#Olderversionsandmigration)
 * 2. [Installation](#Installation)